sumbricht/json-class-serializer/README.md

    - Binary data as ArrayBuffer, Uint8Array or DataView
    - Arrays and Sets of any of the above
    - Maps with both keys and values of any of the above
- - Plain JavaScript objects, arrays and primitive values (NOTE: deserialzing Date objects needs a bit of configuration)
+ - Plain JavaScript objects, arrays and primitive values (*Note:* deserialzing Date objects needs a bit of configuration)

 ## Installation